 What if I don't know my prior year AGI?

 If you do not know your prior year AGI, refer to your prior year federal income tax return for the AGI amount.
-Your prior year's adjusted gross income (AGI) can be found on line 11 of your 2020 1040 Form.
+Your prior year's adjusted gross income (AGI) can be found on line 11 of your 2020 and 2021 1040 Form.
 Your prior year AGI for the 2019 1040 Form can be found on line 8b.

 What if I don't have access to my prior year return?

-If you do not have access to your prior year return, you can order a transcript of the return on the IRS website.
+If you do not have access to your prior year return, you can request a transcript of the return on the IRS website.
 This process takes between 15 and 30 minutes to complete.
 For a list of the items needed to obtain a transcript, please refer to our Knowledgebase Article.